vishvAsa/AgamaH/AryaH/hinduism/sAmya-vaiShamye/bases/texts/statement-extraction.md

 ## Classification
 Some of the statements within these texts are observational, while others are speculative.
 They are each considered in separate pages.

+Statements -

+- Supra-sensory/ non-observational speculation
+  - deva-s, brahma, consequences of AchAra etc..
+- observational/ inferential
+  - natural world, wellbeing of self, society ...
+  - Proper behavior / AchAra to a good extant (as experiements which worked).

 One classification of statements of veda-s is:

 - vidhi-vAkya (command/ injunction)